Updated: Jan 8

 waking much earlier in the morning ready for the day

 If your child is experiencing one or more of these signs, it may be time to cut the nap.
 However, you can first try shortening it and see if that improves his sleep.
 For example, if your child normally takes a 2-hour nap, try shortening it to a 1-hour nap.
 If that improves his sleep troubles, then stick with that for a while.
 If he starts showing the above signs again, shorten the nap to just a 30-minute cat nap.
 Once that is no longer working, and he's showing the signs above, it is time to cut out the nap for good.
+If your child is fighting the nap and isn't taking it at all most days, go ahead and just cut it out.

 Continue with Quiet Time